aitodorov/interview/calculator/README.md

 ```
 `Arithmetic.jj` is generated with the first command.

-`ArithmeticDefaultVisitor` is manually modified to calculate the value
+`ArithmeticDefaultVisitor` is modified to calculate the value
 from the abstract syntax tree that represents the arithmetic expression and moved
-to `com.softwareag.calculator.parser` package.
+to `org.ait.calculator.parser` package.